ucbepic/docetl/README.md

 ### Resolve

 The Resolve operation identifies and merges duplicate entities in the data.
+The process works as follows:

+1. Initialize each entity as its own cluster.
+2. Generate all possible pairs of entities.
+3. Apply blocking rules to filter pairs for comparison.
+4. Compare filtered pairs in batches, updating clusters in real-time.
+5. Process final clusters to generate resolved entities.

 Required parameters: